-Our Warrants may never be in the money, and they may expire worthless.
+Our public warrants may never be in the money, and they may expire worthless.

-The exercise price for our Warrants is \$11.50 per-share (subject to adjustment as described herein), which exceeds the market price of our Class A Ordinary Shares, which was \$3.81 per share based on the closing price of our Class A Ordinary Shares stock on the Nasdaq Capital Market on June 22, 2022.
+The exercise price for our warrants is \$11.50 per-share (subject to adjustment as described herein), which exceeds the market price of our Class A Ordinary Shares, which was \$5.64 per share based on the closing price of our Class A Ordinary Shares stock on the Nasdaq Capital Market on May 25, 2022.
 If all of our warrants were exercised in full for cash, we would receive an aggregate of approximately \$25,811,669.50.
-We do not expect warrant holders to exercise their warrants and, therefore, we do not expect to receive cash proceeds from any such exercise, for so long as the warrants remain out-of-the money.
+We do not expect warrantholders to exercise their warrants and, therefore, we do not expect to receive cash proceeds from any such exercise, for so long as the warrants remain out-of-the money.
 There can be no assurance that the public warrants will ever be in the money prior to their expiration and, as such, the warrants may expire worthless.